Squarefront/squarespace-doncab-template/README.md

 # Squarespace Doncab
-> Squarespace's Doncab template, the template that powers York.
+> Squarespace's Doncab template, the template that powers York, Lange, and Shibori.

 > **Note:** This is not an official Squarespace template repository.